miyagi-dev/miyagi/README.md

 ### Variation inheritance

 For every component, you can define variations.
-These variations inherit data from the base definition, which can then easily be overwritten or extended.
+These variations inherit data from the base definition (if defined), which can then easily be overwritten or extended.

 ### Data inclusion